Constraints on the Hubble and matter density parameters with and without modelling the CMB anisotropies: Constraints excluding supernovae

 \section{Constraints excluding supernovae}

 SNe~Ia are often found at quite low redshifts, where any late-time or local solution to the Hubble tension would leave its mark.
-It may therefore be unwise to constrain cosmological parameters using SNe~Ia.
-For this purpose, we revisit Figure~\ref{OmegaM_h_ACT_SN} but exclude SNe~Ia from the \citet{Farren_2025} constraint, showing only their LSS $3\times2$pt result.
+This makes it unwise to constrain cosmological parameters using SNe~Ia covering a wide redshift range.
+We therefore revisit Figure~\ref{OmegaM_h_ACT_SN} but exclude SNe~Ia from the \citet{Farren_2025} constraint, showing only their LSS $3\times2$pt result.
 This broadens the constraint, but does not qualitatively change the picture (Figure~\ref{OmegaM_h_ACT}).
 Comparing the constraints with and without uncalibrated SNe~Ia shows that these prefer a slightly high $\Omega_{\mathrm{M}}$.
 This is in line with analyses that only use uncalibrated SNe~Ia \citep{Brout_2022, DES_2024_SNe}.

 \end{appendix}